oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Launch the Express App

-While in your terminal, run `node .` and your Express server should start up.
+While in your terminal, run `node .` and your Express server should startup.
 Open a browser and navigate to `http://localhost:8080`.

 {% img blog/vanilla-js/hello-world.png alt:"Hello World" width:"600" %}{: .center-image }

 ## Get Familiar with the DOM

 You are going to work directly with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model).
-The DOM is an interface to change the structure, style, and content of an HTML page.
-By using the DOM you can render meals, listen to form events, and update the total calories all with JavaScript.
+The DOM is an interface to change an HTML page's structure, style, and content.
+Using the DOM, you can render meals, listen to form events, and update the total calories with JavaScript.

-To quickly illustrate this, let's use the DOM to change the text color an element.
+To illustrate this quickly, let's use the DOM to change an element's text color.
 In `main.js`, add the following code to the `render()` method:

 ```js
 render () {